oceanprotocol/ocean.py/READMEs/setup-remote.md

 ### 1.1 Configuration File

-Brownie's network configuration file is at `~/.brownie/network-config.yaml`.
+Brownie's network configuration file is in your home folder, at `~/.brownie/network-config.yaml` on Linux/MacOS systems.
+For Windows users, that means `C:\Users<user_name>\.brownie`.
 If you have no prior brownie installation, in order to create this file you need to call any brownie function from a console, beforehand.
 It has settings for each network, e.g. development (ganache), Ethereum mainnet, Polygon, and Mumbai.

 Each network gets specifications for: